concord-consortium/portal-report/docs/launch.md

 If we do have `offering` and `class` parameters, then `api.js` will first attempt to get the data for the offering and class from the portal.
 To do this it also needs a `token` parameter, which is used to authenticate with the portal and expires after one hour.
 Besides the class and offering data, we will also fetch a firestore JWT from the portal, given the classHash (from the fetched class data) and the token.
 Using this JWT, we can authenticate with Firestore.
 Once we have successfully authenticated, `receivePortalData` is called in `index.ts`, which starts watching the sequence structure and answer data.

 To test the portal using real data, the easiest way is simply to open a report as a teacher from the portal, and then replace the url host and path with `localhost:8080`.
-Alternatively, if it is OK mess with the assignment, you can add an additional report to the resource which launches your localhost report.
+Alternatively, if it is OK to mess with the assignment, you can add an additional report to the resource which launches your localhost report.
 An example of this is the "Developers Tracked Questions (Local)" external report.

 ### URL Parameters